JYL2027/Near-Earth-Objects-API/README.md

   "status": "complete"
    }
 - `curl localhost:5000/results/<jobid>`: This route will return the results of a certain job ID created by the user.
 This API will return a hexbin graph comparing relative velocities and nominal distances of NEOs.
 To run this command, replace `<jobid>` with a valid job ID, which you can find using the `/jobs` route.
 An example output where the result was retrieved is shown below:
+## Two Different Jobs
+When posting a job, you have the choice between Job 1 and Job 2, specified with the 'kind' parameter.
+Job 1 creates a hexbin graph portraying the density of relative velocities and the near approach distances of NEOs in that range.
+This job will accept any range of dates.
+Job 2 creates a scatter plot showcasing each NEO that will approach in that month, with the size of the dot corresponding to the magnitude and the color of the dot corresponding to its rarity.
+This job is intended to be used on the NEO data for a given month, so it will only accept start and end dates that are in the same month.
+An example job posting is shown below:
+``curl <host>/jobs -X POST -d '{"start_date": "2026-Apr-01", "end_date": "2026-Apr-30", "kind": "2"}' -H "Content-Type: application/json"``